What Is Compliance Management? Definition, Benefits, and How to Implement It

 How to create or improve a compliance program

-To begin with, every compliance program should have a chief compliance officer or a compliance manager.
+Every compliance program needs a designated leader, such as a chief compliance officer or a compliance manager.
 This person should have the authority to create new policies, revise existing ones, and enforce training and compliance requirements in the organization's policy and procedure manual.

 You also need subject matter experts who will ensure the feasibility and functionality of the various policies.
 They'll explain the hows and whys of certain policies, making sure that the procedures can be accomplished and what standards of performance you should expect.

-As far as creating the rest of the compliance program, the Affordable Care Act outlined seven key elements of an effective compliance program.
+Many organizations follow a framework similar to the seven key elements of an effective compliance program outlined in the Affordable Care Act.
 And even though it's geared primarily toward healthcare, the seven elements still make sense for any other industry or organization.

 • Establish and adopt written policies, procedures, and standards of conduct.
 It fosters uniformity and compliance within your company.